-As I have talked about on EFI before, a big shift I am doing is working on learning from other disciplines and other fitness experts.
+As I have talked about on EFI before, a significant shift I am making is working on learning from other disciplines and other fitness experts.

 I focus on learning from other fitness experts, as fitness is an incredible field.
 It is so huge with numerous areas of specialization.
-My exercises for injuries part is one area of specialization but there are other areas like muscle building.
+My exercises for injuries are one area of specialization, but there are other areas like muscle building.

-I know at first I would wonder, what can a bunch of meatheads that live in the gym teach me?
-When you live and breathe a specialization in fitness, plus do everything you can to master that specialization, you learn things that others don’t know.
+At first, I would wonder, what can a bunch of meatheads living in the gym teach me?
+When you live and breathe a specialization in fitness and do everything you can to master that specialization, you learn things others don’t know.

-That is what Vince Del Monte, who is a professional fitness model, and Ben Pakulski, who is competing in Mr. Olympia in 2013, have done for me.
+That is what Vince Del Monte, a professional fitness model, and Ben Pakulski, competing in Mr. Olympia in 2013, have done for me.

 They have a 12 Phase program called Hypertrophy MAX which helps guys build muscle.
-They sent me an advance copy and I have been reviewing the first 3 phases.
+They sent me an advance copy, and I have reviewed the first 3 phases.

 I wanted to share with you a few of the things that stood out for me while watching the DVDs:

-– Hip Rotation During Leg Extension – We can argue about leg extensions being good or bad but it has many good uses and appropriate times to use them.
+We can argue about leg extensions being good or bad, but it has many good uses and appropriate times to use them.
 Something to remember is a common mistake people make when using the leg extension is external rotation of the thigh (femur) at the hip joint.
-This creates poor muscle contraction, and poor muscle development and puts unnecessary stress on the knee, leading to injury, like patellofemoral pain syndrome.
+This creates poor muscle contraction and poor muscle development and puts unnecessary stress on the knee, leading to injury, like patellofemoral pain syndrome.

-– Movement & Muscle Contraction – You need to learn the movement and appreciate learning the right muscle contraction.
+You need to learn the movement and appreciate learning the proper muscle contraction.
 This was mentioned over and over again by Vince and Ben.
 It is an excellent point.

-– How to Save Your Joints in the Gym – As I mentioned in Fix My Shoulder Pain, the technique is the number one reason that people injure their shoulders in the gym.
-Ben mentioned it in another way: negative tweaks to your technique, especially when you get fatigued, can stress and damage the joint which will increase your risk of injury.
+As I mentioned in Fix My Shoulder Pain, the technique is the only reason people injure their shoulders in the gym.
+Ben said it in another way: negative tweaks to your technique, especially when you get fatigued, can stress and damage the joint, increasing your risk of injury.
 One other thing you can do to keep your joints safe is to slow down the movement.
 So important.

-– Do the Triceps Press at Shoulder Width – If you are doing a black rope tricep pushdown or a short bar triceps pushdown, this leads to the shoulder tucking, decreases the space in the shoulder (subacromial space), and increases the risk of shoulder impingement — plus it recruits the chest (pectoralis major) into the exercise.
+Suppose you are doing a black rope tricep pushdown or a short bar triceps pushdown.
+In that case, this leads to shoulder tucking, decreases the space in the shoulder (subacromial space), and increases the risk of shoulder impingement — plus, it recruits the chest (pectoralis major) into the exercise.
 When performing the triceps pushdown, use a long bar and have your hands in line with your shoulders.
 This is more challenging, and you won’t be able to do as much weight, but your shoulders will thank you.

-– How You Do Something Now, Will Affect Your Longevity When it Comes to Exercising – A key to your longevity when it comes to exercising in 10 to 20 years is how smart you train right now.
+A key to your longevity when exercising in 10 to 20 years is how smart you train right now.
 You can get results and train smart.
 If you do not train smart, you will get injured and have to quit the gym and your sport.

-– Move Away from the Bench When You Row – When doing a single-arm bench row, the hip of the kneeling leg is greater than 90 degrees, and shift your weight away from the kneeling legs so most of it is on the straight leg that is on the floor.
-This loads up the working shoulder/back muscles and makes the exercise harder, plus it opens up the shoulder and prevents shoulder impingement as in the triceps press down.
+When doing a single-arm bench row, the hip of the kneeling leg is greater than 90 degrees, and shift your weight away from the kneeling legs, so most of it is on the straight leg on the floor.
+This loads up the working shoulder/back muscles and makes the exercise harder.
+Plus, it opens the shoulder and prevents shoulder impingement as the triceps press down.

-I still have more to watch and I am looking forward to it.
-I might have to wait for one of my flights in January but I am looking forward to it.
+I still have more to watch, and I look forward to it.
+I might have to wait for one of my flights in January, but I am looking forward to it.

 If you would like to check out Ben and Vince’s program.